CodeYellowBV/marionette-busy/README.md

 });

 ```

-The template can now define 2 elements with class:
+The template can now define two elements with class:

-- _hide-while-busy: This element will be hidden during busy.
+- `_hide-while-busy`: This element will be hidden during busy.
-- _show-while-busy: This element will be shown during busy.
+- `_show-while-busy`: This element will be shown during busy.

 Make sure you add the following to your css file: